UB-612: Clinical trials

 In September 2020, phase I clinical trials of UB-612 started in Taiwan. and in January 2021, phase II clinical trials began in Taiwan.

 In February 2021, phase II/III clinical trials began.
 Results from clinical trials showing positive safety and efficacy data were published in May 2022, and in May-June 2023.

 In March 2022, Vaxxinity started an international phase III clinical trial of UB-612 as a heterologous booster vaccine against three approved platforms: mRNA, adenovirus vector, and inactivated virus.
 The company announced positive topline data of the trial in December 2022 and positive results were published in January 2024.
 A Phase III international trial conducted from March to September 2023, found that UB‑612, given as a heterologous third‑dose booster after primary vaccines, met non‑inferiority versus homologous boosters, outperformed ChAdOx1 and Sinopharm BIBP COVID-19 vaccines on neutralizing antibody responses (including Omicron subvariants), showed durability comparable to Pfizer–BioNTech COVID-19 vaccine through 12 months, and had a similar safety profile.

+Controversy

+In June 2021, a report revealed that the UB-612 vaccine was developed in part by the US-based Covaxx, a for-profit venture initiated by Blackwater founder Erik Prince.
+In a series of text messages to Paul Behrends, the close associate recruited for the Covaxx project, Prince described the profit-making possibilities of selling the COVID-19 vaccines.
+At the time, Covaxx had not yet provided any data from the clinical trials on safety or efficacy it conducted in Taiwan.
+The responsibility of creating distribution networks was assigned to an Abu Dhabi-based entity, which was mentioned as "Windward Capital" on the Covaxx letterhead but was actually Windward Holdings.
+The firm's sole shareholder, who handled "professional, scientific and technical activities", was Erik Prince.
+In March 2021, Covaxx raised $1.35 billion in a private placement.